walkswiththebear/ConsecutiveSequences/README.md

 #### `numberOfPermutationsWithMaximalConsecutiveSequencesOnlyInLengthRange(numElements, minLength, maxLength)`

-Returns the number of permutations of `numElements` elements that have at least one maximal consecutive sequence within a specified length range, but none of any length outside that range.
+Returns the number of permutations of `numElements` elements that have at least one maximal consecutive sequence within a specified length range `[minLength, maxLength]`, but none of any length outside that range.
 The result type is bigInt.

 This algorithm is provided mainly as an example of how to use the `minLength`/`maxLength` feature of the selection condition for the function `numberOfPermutationsThatMeetCertainMcsSpecificationsByLengthsAndCounts`.